 Drain Strain Shark Tank Recap

 Naushad enters seeking $110K for 15% of Drain Strain.
 He explains the product and the problem it solves.
 You can clean the Drain Strain without touching gooky hair.
-He hands out some prototypes and explains it’s patented.
+He hands out some prototypes – the product isn't in production yet – and explains it's patented.
 Naushad explains he changes his Drain Strain out at home every 4-6 weeks.

 Mr. Wonderful explains this is a straight licensing deal and Naushad needs a Shark to help getting one.
 Kevin then offers $110K for 20% contingent on doing a licensing deal.
 Mark simplifies things by going out.
 Barbara says Kevin has the right deal, she's out.
 Lori thinks it's clever, but too complicated, she's out.
 Robert agrees with the licensing angle, but thinks taking 20% for making a phone call is greedy, he offers $110K for 10% contingent on a licensing deal.

 Kevin then tells one of his fables.
 He explains the story of Apollo and the fisherman.
 The fisherman took away Apollo's woman and Apollo damns him to be resurrected as a pilot fish.
 He calls Robert the pilot fish!
 Naushad takes the deal with Robert.